uptane/uptane-standard/uptane-standard.md

 A Director repository MUST conform to the following six-step process for directing the installation of software images on a vehicle.

-1. When the Director receives a vehicle version manifest sent by a primary (as described in {{construct_manifest}}), it decodes the manifest, and determines the unique vehicle identifier.
+1. When the Director receives a vehicle version manifest sent by a primary (as described in {{construct_manifest_primary}}), it decodes the manifest, and determines the unique vehicle identifier.
 1. Using the vehicle identifier, the Director queries its inventory database (as described in {{inventory_db}}) for relevant information about each ECU in the vehicle.
 1. The Director checks the manifest for accuracy compared to the information in the inventory database.
 If any of the required checks fail, the Director drops the request.
 An implementor MAY make whatever additional checks they wish.
 At a minimum, the following checks are required:
     * Each ECU recorded in the inventory database is also represented in the manifest.